gitpitch/gitpitch/README.md

 ## Is GitPitch for you?

-If you ever find yourself needing to present a concept, design, library, integration, framework, or solution:
+If you ever find yourself needing to present a concept, design, library, integration, framework, or even course work:

 - To colleagues, clients or customers
+- To students
 - Or at meetups or conferences

 Then GitPitch is for you.
 Simply capture your ideas in Markdown and let GitPitch automatically turn those ideas into compelling, responsive, online and offline slideshow presentations.